-Privacy Shield Policy for EU
+Privacy Shield Policy for EU and Switzerland

-Privacy Shield Policies for EU Data
+Privacy Shield Policies for EU and

 Clarion Research Inc. ("Clarion Research," "we," or "us") is a full-service marketing research company located in the United States, with headquarters in New York, NY.
 As a marketing research company, we collect data from study participants in order to help our clients understand the needs of their customers or members, as well as the general marketplace.
 This data is often collected through online surveys, though it can also be collected through phone interviews, focus groups and other research methodologies.

-EU-US Privacy Shield Participation
+EU-US Privacy Shield and Swiss-US Privacy Shield Participation

 The information we gather

 The nature of any research conducted by Clarion Research will be communicated to research participants upfront and with full transparency.
 As part of our research studies, we receive the information that you voluntarily provide, which generally includes information regarding your attitudes and preferences, your purchase behaviors and/or hobbies, as well as certain demographic information to be used in analyzing the data (such as your age, gender or income level).
 Please note that any information we ask for is always strictly for research purposes and Clarion Research never asks for your financial account numbers or passwords.

 If you participate in one of our online studies that permit respondents to chat interactively, please be aware that your posts and chats may be visible to other members of the board, so anything you choose to reveal there may become publicly known.
 These types of studies include “bulletin board” online research studies, online focus groups and MROC’s (Market Research Online Communities) and similar studies where forums of people are brought together for research purposes.
 The same is true for offline studies where groups of respondents are brought together, such as in person or on the phone focus groups and ideation sessions.